sohaib-masood/Web-application-security-testing-using-misuse-case-based-test-model/README.md

 ## Dataset Information

 This study does not use a machine learning training dataset.
 The proposed framework processes misuse case specifications using Natural Language Processing (NLP) techniques.
-The misuse case specifications processed using NLP are already presented in Manuscript.
+The misuse case specifications are presented in the manuscript and serve as the input to the proposed framework.

 ## Code Information